Edward Guiliano ‘78, PhD, Global Fellowship Program

 Stephanie Hwang, undergraduate junior in Business management/English and minor in Korean Studies; "An Exploration of Mental Health in South Korea"

-Fall deadline: October 1 (Projects will take place during the Winter Session or spring semester, pending potential travel restrictions due to COVID-19)
+Fall deadline: Extended to November 1 (Projects will take place during the Winter Session or spring semester, pending potential travel restrictions due to COVID-19)

 Spring deadline: March 1 (Projects will take place during the Summer Session or fall semester, pending potential travel restrictions due to COVID-19)